xwp/vip-site-template/readme.md

 - Composer autoloader `plugins/vendor/autoload.php` is included in `vip-config/vip-config.php`.

 ## Initial Setup

 **Important:** This section can be deleted once you've completed the initial setup from the VIP Go Site template.

-The site project generated from this template is designed to be hosted under the [WP VIP GitHub organization](https://github.com/wpcomvip) which is why it uses Travis for deployments since VIP repositories currently don't support GitHub actions.
-It also includes a [GitHub Action based workflow](.github/workflows) which can be used for projects hosted under any GitHub organization that does support GitHub Actions.
+The site project generated from this template is designed to be hosted under the [WP VIP GitHub organization](https://github.com/wpcomvip) which is why it uses GitHub Actions for deployments - [GitHub Action based workflow](.github/workflows).

 ### VIP Platform Configuration